VenkatKS/Silk/README.md

 Silk is a self-contained application that spoofs a shell interpreter and implements my own filesystem scheme for file storage.
 It's a fun project I worked on to learn more about how filesystems are managed within the operating system.
 The heart of the application is the filesystem scheme implemented within *src/OS_FileSystemScheme.c/h*.

 The entire project, along with the filesystem design, was designed and written from scratch.
 My filesystem scheme is based off the EXT2 filesystem.
+This project was originally designed for my N108 OS, before I switched to using FAT32.

 ## Silk Specifics
 As explained above, the program spoofs a shell interpreter and implements a back-end filesystem.
 When run for the first time, Silk creates a file in the host OS's filesystem named *myfilesystem.store.* My entire filesystem -- and any files created within my filesystem -- is stored within this file.